alchatti/drupal-devcontainer/README.md

 - `config/mysql.cnf`: MySQL configuration file.
 - `config/dev.setttings.php`: Devcontainer Drupal site configuration and environment based Database connection.

-## Development settings `example.dev.setttings.php`
+## Development settings `dev.setttings.php`

 To use this file and limit it to development environment, you can use the following steps:

-1. Add the following code to the end of your `settings.php` file.
+1. Add the following code to the end of your site `settings.php` file.

 ```php
   if ( file_exists('/var/www/dev.settings.php')) {